 Before we proceed with the three types of bleeding, it is good to know how much bleeding is an emergency.

 The average adult ranges having between 8 to 12 pints of blood, depending on their height and body size.
-Children have lesser blood (about 1 pint), and they cannot afford to lose the same amount of blood as an adult.
+Children have less blood (about 1 pint), and they cannot afford to lose the same amount of blood as adults.